-1. Out-Of-Class Assignment and Participation (20 %): You are expected to do the readings and come to all lectures and tutorials.
+- 1. Out-Of-Class Assignment and Participation (15 %): You are expected to do the readings and come to all lectures and tutorials.
 I strongly encourage you to ask questions and participate in discussion.
-You are also welcome to e-mail me questions or comments before or after class.

-To help you apply the topics and readings to your social media experience, you will have to finish one out-of-class assignment and may be asked to present it during class.
+You are also welcome to e-mail me questions or comments before or after class. - To help you apply the topics and readings to your social media experience, you will have to finish one out-of-class assignment and may be asked to present it during class.
 For this assignment you have to find a socially mediated source.
-This can be a viral video, game challenge, discussion threat, open source software, etc. As part of this assignment you will have to write a short accompanying note that links to or provides description of what you found, how this is something of social media and interesting to the course!
+This can be a viral video, game challenge, discussion thread, open source software, etc. As part of this assignment you will have to write a short accompanying note that links to or provides description of what you found, how this is something of social media and interesting to the course!
 This note should be less than 500 words.
-Post this note and the source on blackboard (in the discussion forum threat).
-Your 'Out-Of-Class' assignment has to be submitted anytime after week 2 and before week 14 of the course.
-Please note that you will have to submit your own assignment, no group work!

-- 2. Midterm Exam (30 %): The Midterm-Exam is based on the first two modules of the course.
-The questions will be handed to you in class (7th week: October 22nd).
+Post this note and the source on blackboard (in the discussion forum thread).
+Your 'Out-Of-Class' assignment has to be submitted anytime after week 1 and before week 14 of the course.
+Please note that you will have to submit your own assignment, no group work! - 2.
+Midterm Exam (35 %): The Midterm-Exam is based on the first two modules of the course.
+The questions will be handed to you in class (7th week: Feb 21st).
 This is a take-home exam.
 It consists of two questions to be answered in individual essays (each answer between 500 600 words).
-The questions will test the student's understanding of the anthropological perspective on social media and culture, and ask students to be able to think of and formulate examples of based on their own interest.
+The questions will test the student's understanding of the anthropological perspective on social media and culture, and ask students to be able to think of and formulate examples based on their own interest.
 Please send your paper as a word-document from your CUHK e-mail account to the instructor.
-The deadline for the instructor to receive the e-mail is Tuesday, October 27th by midnight.
-Please label the document: "LastName_FirstName_Midterm." - 3.
-Final Exam (50 %): The Final Exam is also a take-home exam and consists of three questions.
-Two questions will challenge students to further explore a theme/module of the course.
-The other question will expand on the student's interests to explore and define a specific social media research site and question.
-Each answer has to be between 500 600 words.
-The questions will be handed to you in the last class.
-The final exam is due on Monday, Dec 14 by midnight_via e-mail.
+The deadline for the instructor to receive the e-mail is Monday, February 28th by noon.
+Please label the document: "LastName\FirstName\Midterm." - 3.
+Final Project (50 %): The Final Project is an informed research project outline.
+You will have to find a site for social media research and do some preliminary research/exploration of this site.
+For the final project paper (1500 2000 words) you will have to present the site, define problems of social media to be explored there, give a research question, explain what methods you would use to answer this question, and give a short outlook (based on your preliminary research) on how the possible answers connect to the readings/topics we explored.
+The final project paper is due on Sunday, May 15th before midnight via e-mail.
 Please send your paper as a word-document from your CUHK e-mail account to the instructor.
-Please label the document: "LastName_FirstName_FinalExam".
+Please label the document: "LastName\FirstName\FinalProject".
+Before the final paper, you will have to provide a short proposal of what site you will explore (by March 14) and you will give a short presentation of your project in the last week of class.

-VeriGuide requirements: Students are required by university policy to submit all exam papers to VeriGuide (https://academic.veriguide.org/academic/login_CUHK.jspx).
+VeriGuide requirements: Students are required by university policy to submit all exam papers to VeriGuide (https://academic.veriguide.org/academic/login\CUHK.jspx).
 An exam (midterm and final) assignment without a signed declaration from VeriGuide will not be graded.